PaulaRS/paula-ramos-silva/content/home/experience.md

 # Order that this section appears on the page.
 weight: 40

-title: Experience
+title: Professional experience
-subtitle: Selected professional experience
+subtitle: ''

 # Date format for experience
 #   Refer to https://wowchemy.com/docs/customization/#date-format